ading2210/libcurl.js/README.md

 ### Getting Version Info:
 You can get version information from the `libcurl.version` object.
 This object will also contain the versions of all the C libraries that libcurl.js uses. `libcurl.version.lib` returns the version of libcurl.js itself.

+### Getting the CA Certificates Bundle:
+You can get the CA cert bundle that libcurl uses by calling `libcurl.get_cacert()`.
+The function will return a string with the certificates in PEM format.
+The cert bundle comes from the [official curl website](https://curl.se/docs/caextract.html), which is extracted from the Mozilla Firefox source code.

 ## Proxy Server:
 The proxy server consists of a standard [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, allowing multiple TCP connections to share the same websocket.